-The Surplus Property Office is charged with disposition and reutilization of all University of Arizona property whether capital or non capital following State guidelines.
-Property not reutilized within the University system, is disposed to the public through a competitive process.
-The most common method of disposal is through Public Auctions, which are conducted every two weeks.
-Another method is through Special Bid sales.
+Surplus Property is charged with disposition and re-utilization of all University of Arizona property whether capital or non capital following State guidelines.
+If property is not re-utilized within the University system, it is disposed of through various methods.

 Surplus Property provides the following services to campus departments:

 - Free pick up and delivery of surplus property

 - Recycling of used laser & printer cartridges.
 See detailed instructions

 - Facilitation and administration of University property disposal methods (click here to see the various disposal methods) which includes the sale of property and the monthly distribution of funds back to the Department disposing the property (disbursement of funds is in accordance with the current Surplus Property Fee Schedule)

 - Collaborate with Property Management to ensure capital assets are properly recorded in UAccess Financials

 How do I create a request to pick up Surplus Property?